-3.7.7 The Role of the Central Bank under a Unified Structure
+7.7.
+The Role of the Central Bank under a Unified Structure

-Even where there is unified supervision of financial services, by an agency separate from the central bank, the central bank must ensure that it has up-to-date prudential information on the banks.
+Even where there is unified supervision of financial services by an agency separate from the central bank, the central bank must ensure that it has up-to-date prudential information on the banks.
 The central bank needs the prudential information on the banks in connection with its conduct of monetary policy, its foreign exchange rate policy and management, and its lender-of-last-resort function and other elements of its role in the payment system.
-In each of these areas of activity, banks will be the primary, and sometimes the only, set of financial services firms with which the central bank will be directly dealing.
+In each of these areas of activity, banks will be the primary (and sometimes the only) set of financial-services firms with which the central bank will be directly dealing.
 The central bank will need to have adequate information on the state of banks and the authority to request information (including via regular reporting) from individual banks.

-Apart from direct contacts with banks, in the unified structure the central bank should in any event maintain close contact with the financial services supervisor.
-That way, the central bank can obtain additional insight from the financial services supervisor on the state of particular banks, as necessary.
-Indeed, as in Ireland, the financial sector supervisor can reside within the central bank while being independent (see O'Sullivan and Kennedy 2008).
+In the unified structure, as well as having direct contact with banks, the central bank should also maintain close contact with the financial-services supervisor.
+That way, the central bank can obtain additional insight from the financial-services supervisor on the state of particular banks as necessary.
+Indeed, as in Ireland, the financial-sector supervisor can reside within the central bank while remaining independent.

-3.8 First Steps in the Financial Market Development Process: Key Policy Areas

-A developed financial system will have certain architectural and organizational structures that are well functioning.
-Indeed, it is these structures and their functioning that make a financial system developed, as opposed to being underdeveloped or rudimentary.
-This means that, from a policy point of view, financial market development can be seen as finding a socially optimal way to put such structures in place and have them well functioning.
-The important questions include: where should the focus be over the next decade or so in a country like Sierra Leone with a highly underdeveloped financial system and what are the appropriate roles of the public sector and the private sector?
-In addition, what should be the nature of cooperation between the private and the public sectors?
-In this context, selective intervention policies should be carefully thought through: financial markets should generally be given freedom and space to evolve and expand.
-Clearly, in the early stages of a major effort in financial market development, attention needs to be paid to certain important elements and aspects of the money market, the payment system, and capital markets.
+8. First Steps in the Financial Market Development Process: Key Policy Areas make a financial system developed, as opposed to being underdeveloped or rudimentary.
+This means that, from a policy point of view, financial-market development can be viewed as finding a socially optimal way to put such structures in place and to have them functioning well.
+The important questions include where the focus over the next decade or so should be in a country with a highly underdeveloped financial system like Sierra Leone, and what the appropriate roles of the public sector and the private sector are.
+In addition, the issue of the nature of cooperation between the private and the public sectors is important.
+In this context, selective intervention policies should be carefully thought through.
+Financial markets should generally be given the freedom and space to evolve and expand.
+Clearly, in the early stages of a major effort in financial-market development, attention needs to be paid to certain important elements and aspects of the money market, the payment system and capital markets.